honey can cure constipation

 Does honey have probiotics?

 It does, but only if it’s a fresh one, about 2-3 months old.
 It contains Bifidus and Lactobacilus bacteria.
 These are good probiotics that help our body have a balanced digestion and a strong immune system.
-They are nowadays recommended by doctors every time we take antibiotics, or catch a cold.
+They are nowadays recommended by doctors every time we take antibiotics or catch a cold.

-Where do I find it?
+Where do I find honeydew honey?

 If you cannot find at your locals (this should always be your first choice), then you can still find fresh honey at bio online shops, or even on Amazon.
-Check for the manufacturing date.
+Check the manufacturing date.

 – Whole grains (again, for their probiotics and prebiotics components) Especially barley.
 Try to eat at least six ounces of grain products a day.

-– Flaxseed oil.
+–Â Flaxseed oil.
 It does work!
-Try it in capsules, to take oil by the spoon is really hard.
+Try it in capsules, taking oil by the spoon is really hard.
 Two capsules a day should do the job.
-They are also recommended for pregnant woman.
+They are also recommended for pregnant women.
 The flax seeds contain Omega 3 – 6 – 9 in the perfect ratio needed by our body.
-They help regulate your digestive system and boost your metabolism.

 Olive oil is also very good.
 Just increase the amount of oil in your diet, and make sure the oil is not heated.